polyaxon/polyaxon/docs/configuration/cli-deployment.md

 ## Deploying Polyaxon

 In order to deploy Polyaxon, you will need to a `config.yaml`.
-You can use `polyaxon deploy -f config.yaml check` to verify that your configuration file is valid, and then you can run `polyaxon deploy -f config.yaml install`.
+ * To validate the deployment file: `polyaxon admin deploy -f config.yaml --check`
+ * To do a dry run: `polyaxon admin deploy -f config.yaml --dry_run`
+ * To install: `polyaxon admin deploy -f config.yaml`

 Please visit the [setup](/setup/) page to learn more about how you can setup a Polyaxon deployment.